hiulit/Unofficial-Godot-Engine-Raspberry-Pi/README.md

 **NOTES**:

 - Currently only the Raspberry Pi 4 is supported.
-If you just need to use export templates, you can use the ones from [FRT: a Godot "platform" targeting single board computers](https://github.com/efornara/frt).
+In case you only need to use export templates, you can use the ones from [FRT: a Godot "platform" targeting single board computers](https://github.com/efornara/frt), which offers support for multiple Raspberry Pi revisions.
+- The Raspberry Pi only supports GLES2.
-- We don't have Godot 3.0.6 binaries because that version doesn't have GLES2 support, only GLES3, and the Raspberry Pi only supports GLES2.
+- We don't have Godot 3.0.6 binaries because it doesn't have GLES2 support, only GLES3.

 ## Table of contents